gnosischain/documentation/updates/archive/2021/xdai-weekly-recap-21-05-2021.md

 ### Stakefish onboarded as a new validator

-The Stakefish team was added as a validator to futher decentralize the protocol.
+The Stakefish team was added as a validator to further decentralize the protocol.

 https://twitter.com/stakefish/status/1394235551838920709